 In November 2016, the Law On Amendments to the Federal Law On the Federal Budget for 2016 was signed.
 The draft law adjusts budget parameters for 2016 in view of the economic conditions that had formed during the year (the price of Urals oil, reduced non-efficient budget expenditure and their redistribution to support more important items).
 With the approved amendments, the federal budget deficit in 2016 will be 3.7% of GDP, 0.7% above the previously approved figure.

 EDB’s priorities in Russia

-• EDB will try to provide assistance to Russia in addressing the priority challenge of improving national competitiveness and labour productivity, and in creating conditions for efficient development of domestic and external markets as provided for by the “Main Directions of Activity of the Government of the Russian Federation for the Period until 2018”.
+- The Bank tries to support Russia in solving one of its priority tasks to improve national competitiveness and labour productivity, as well as to create conditions for the efficient development of domestic and external markets as envisioned by the Main Areas of Activities of the Government of the Russian Federation until 2018.

 - The Bank will focus on financing major infrastructure projects in the power sector, transport and communications, as well as non-primary sectors with high added value, including those aiming to reduce energy consumption and introduce resource and energy saving technologies and innovations in agriculture.

 - One of the main tasks set by the government is to improve the investment climate and the country’s attractiveness for foreign investors.
 To this end, the Bank will continue to extend technical assistance to set up an international financial centre in Moscow.